The sea, Hamlet, and bicycles everywhere

 The Danish cycling culture is another example of a green and sustainable society and Copenhagen alone has around 400 km of cycle paths, and about 40 percent of the capital’s population commute to work by bicycle.

 Denmark has four seasons, which means warm summer days, colorful autumns, green springs, and cold, snowy winters.
 Copenhagen is the capital of Denmark.

 Compulsory education in Denmark ends after lower secondary education (about the age of fifteen).
 Upper secondary education normally includes students from the age of sixteen to nineteen and is divided into two sections: general education and vocational.
 The general education track, which qualifies students for access to higher education, includes the Gymnasium, the higher preparatory examination (HF-program), the higher commercial examination (HHX-program) and the higher technical examination (HTX-program).
 Vocational or technical education is also offered and is primarily for access to the labor market.

 *While there is no language requirement for our program, students should make every attempt to become familiar with the local language before arrival and continue to study while in the country.
 Classes will be taught in Danish.
 English is widely understood and spoken in Scandinavia.

-Video courtesy of The Official Website of Denmark
+*Video courtesy of The Official YouTube channel of Denmark